RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_z_accel()

 #### Description
-Getter function that gets the z acceleration of the drone. (z is up and down)
+Getter function that gets the z acceleration of the drone (z is up and down).
+At rest, the gyroscope sensor should be reading a value of 9.8 meters per second squared (m/s<sup>2</sup>) since gravity is an external force that is always acting on the drone.
 <img src="/img/CDE/python_docu/xyz.jpg" height="249px"/>

 #### Syntax